 Please see the contest page for links to the contest server on the day.
 (Subject to change until then.)

-The Divisional Finals has two goals.
-To be an approachable contest for contestants of all levels, and to select the top teams for Regional Finals, which is the next stage of competition.
+The Preliminary Contest has two goals: to be an approachable contest for contestants of all levels, and to select the top teams for Regional Finals, which is the next stage of competition.

-See the Regional Finals rules for information about how teams advances from Divisional Finals to Regional Finals.
+See the Regional Finals rules for information about how teams advances from the Preliminary Contest to Regional Finals.

-In 2022, there will be two Divisional level contests.
-Level A and Level B. Only teams that compete in the Level A contest can advance to the Regional Finals (or be awarded the Boersen prize).
+Since 2022, there are two levels in the Preliminary Contest: Level A and Level B. Only teams that compete in the Level A contest can advance to the Regional Finals (or be awarded the Boersen prize).
 Teams must indicate their intent to compete in Level A by using a short form (provided by email) otherwise Level B will be assumed.
 Teams that have a chance of advancing to the Regional Finals (or winning the Boersen prize) should compete in Level A.

 Level B is suitable for most teams as it contains more approachable problems.
 Level A is suitable for teams with experience and who believe they have a chance to compete for a place at the Regional Finals.
 The problems in level A are much harder, and may not be approachable for most teams.
 If you have competed in informatics contests in high school, or if you have placed in the top 20 in an ANZAC, then Level A may be suitable for you.
 If you are confident your team would solve at least 8 problems from the 2021 Divisional Finals (see the Prog4Fun archive) under contest settings, then Level A may be most appropriate.

 We urge contestants and site-coordinators to treat the Preliminary Contest as an invigilated exam.
 Teams are expected to be on site and must follow all the rules.
 It is your job to ensure the rules are followed!
 If you cannot have teams on site, please contact the Regional Contest Director